 Sometimes I could help.
 Many times, even the most energetic HR fairy dust couldn’t save them.
 The best I could offer suffering souls during these times was resiliency support.

 If all’s well in your world, amen.
 Please contribute to this community by sharing your own lessons and stories.
 Brilliant recovery stories strengthen anguished adversity.

 5 Ways to Build Career Resiliency

 Resiliency is hardly ever about “returning to the original form after being bent, compressed, or stretched.”
-Chances are that original form had something to do with current predicament.
-It’s about gathering up the lessons and energy from the potentially crippling scene, and emerging stronger, wiser… knowing you have the fortitude to recover the next time.
+Chances are that the original form had something to do with the current predicament.
+It’s about gathering up the lessons and energy from the potentially crippling scene and emerging stronger, wiser … knowing you have the fortitude to recover the next time.
 There’s always a next time.

 Okay, allow yourself to grieve, throw things, and yell at your mirror for a few minutes.
 Then work on interpretation.
 Why did this happen?
 Grab the lessons with eager fists.
 Hit yourself in the head with them if that feels better.
-Then try alternative views… “On the other hand, this is great news because____________.
+Then try alternative views … “On the other hand, this is great news because____________.
 Generate as many answers to that question as you can.
-Put an asterisks next to the ones you most believe.
+Put an asterisk next to the ones you most believe.